 Continue reading Gaskets for Construction Applications: Insulation, Heat & Noise Reduction Gaskets

 Blown head gaskets can happen to anyone.
 Compression testing is one of the most common ways to see how heavy a load a gasket can take.
 We will discuss how to compression test a blown head gasket in cars.

 Continue reading Compression Testing a Blown Head Gasket

 is a mechanical gasket

 in the shape of doughnut-shaped ring.
-Designed to be seated in a groove and compressed during assembly between two or more parts, it is a loop of elastomer with a round cross-section which creates a seal at the interface.
-The purpose of the O-Ring is to block a pathway that fluid or air may escape through, as it is a sealing device.
-They are one of the most common seals utilized in machine design today.
+O-Rings are ideal for placement in a groove and compression during assembly between two or more parts.
+It is a loop of elastomer with a round cross-section which creates a seal at the interface.
+They are one of the most common seals in machine design today.

 Continue reading Importance of Compression Testing

 Gaskets play a huge role in our everyday lives.
 They are the heart of everything from appliances, engines and more.
 Gaskets work to prevent the escape of air, water, gas and many other fluids in every commercial and industrial situation imaginable.

 Continue reading Tips for Choosing the Right Gasket